 Midambles

-An NGV STA shall include midambles in an NGV PPDU transmission when NMA is set to a nonzero value as shown in Equation (32-34).
+An NGV STA shall include midambles in an NGV PPDU transmission when NMA is set to a nonzero value.
 Midambles facilitate updating of the channel estimate during the NGV PPDU reception.

 Midambles are present in the Data field of the NGV PPDU every M OFDM symbols, where M is either 4, 8, or 16 as indicated by the Midamble Periodicity field in NGV-SIG field (see Table 32-10 (Fields in the NGV-SIG field)).

-The midamble field uses the same format as the NGV-LTF field of the same PPDU, which format is signalled in NGV-SIG field.
+The midamble field shall use the same format as the NGV-LTF field of the same PPDU, which format is signalled in NGV-SIG field.
 The generation of midamble is defined in Clause 32.3.8.3.6 (NGV-LTF definition).
-The midamble in an NGV PPDU is shown in Figure 32-12 (NGV PPDU with midamble).